Yellow Water

 Arrow Seeking spiritual help or guidance

-The ultimate help we can provide is to pray ourselves, and offer to pray with and/or for the person we are trying to help.
+The ultimate help we can provide for others is to pray ourselves, and offer to pray with and/or for the person we are trying to help.
 We are doing the best thing we can possibly do.
 We should also follow this up with personal continual assistance.
 We then have to use our judgement (in association with prayer) as to how far we go (and for how long) in offering assistance.

 “Pray without ceasing” (1Thess 5:17)